TimHanewich/Misc-Articles/Introducing-Earnings-Call-API/readme.md

 ## Search the Earnings Call Database
 [Documentation here](https://aletheiaapi.com/docs/#search-earnings-calls)
-The first endpoint gives you the ability to search the earnings call database for earnings calls that are available for consumption.
+The first endpoint gives you the ability to search the database for earnings call transcripts that are available for consumption.
 For example, if you wanted to see what calls are available for Microsoft ($MSFT), you do that here.

 Example: `GET https://api.aletheiaapi.com/SearchEarningsCalls?company=msft&year=2020&top=5`